jboss-developer/jboss-eap-quickstarts/mail/README.md

         </outbound-socket-binding>
      </socket-binding-group>

-The "MyOtherMail" mail session is added to the `mail` subsystem and configured to use the custom outbound socket binding ports.
+The `MyOtherMail` mail session is added to the `mail` subsystem and configured to use the custom outbound socket binding ports.

       <subsystem xmlns="urn:jboss:domain:mail:2.0">
          <mail-session name="default" jndi-name="java:jboss/mail/Default">